SmartgridReady/SGrJavaSamples/README.md

 ### Build
 - Open the [your-local-project-folder]/SampleCommunicator with your IDE.
-- Run gradle 'build' target in your IDE
+- Run the Gradle 'build' target in your IDE
 - You can also run Gradle from the command line.
-Change to the directory [your-local-project-folder]/SampleCommunicator and run: `gradle clean build`
+Change to the directory [your-local-project-folder]/SampleCommunicator and run: `gradlew clean build`

 ## Architecture